tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment to the value of dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdq:countryShapes that is attributable to a single valid ISO 3166-1-alpha-2 country code.
+Proposes an amendment to the value of dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdqval:countryShapes that is attributable to a single valid ISO 3166-1-alpha-2 country code.

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either dwc:decimalLatitude or dwc:decimalLongitude is bdq:Empty, or if dwc:countryCode is bdq:NotEmpty; FILLED_IN dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary in the bdq:sourceAuthority that is attributable to a single valid country code; otherwise NOT_AMENDED.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either dwc:decimalLatitude or dwc:decimalLongitude is bdqval:Empty, or if dwc:countryCode is bdqval:NotEmpty; FILLED_IN dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary in the bdqval:sourceAuthority that is attributable to a single valid country code; otherwise NOT_AMENDED.

 #### Information Elements